apathism/ejstand/README.md

 ### Configuration

-ejstand has two different types of configuration files: _global_ and _local_.
+EjStand has two different types of configuration files: _global_ and _local_.

-Global configuration file is unique and contains options which are applied for all standings served by ejstand.
+Global configuration file is unique and contains options which are applied for all standings served by ejStand.
 For example, two of the most important options in that file is hostname/IP and port to bind an application webserver.

 Local configuration files define settings for different standing tables and therefore aren't unique.

 Examples with detailed descriptions for each option are presented in the `conf` directory.
-You can use this examples as templates for your own ejstand instance.
+You can use this examples as templates for your own EjStand instance.

-Personally i'd start my own ejstand configuration with
+Personally i'd start my own EjStand configuration with
 ```bash
 sudo install -Dm644 conf/global.cfg.example /etc/ejstand.cfg
 "${EDITOR}" /etc/ejstand.cfg